Articles

 • MCPs and CLIs = how to interact with external systems (tools, capabilities)

 A skill can tell the agent to use a specific CLI or MCP as part of its workflow.
-Skills are orchestration.
-MCPs and CLIs are the tools the orchestration uses.
+Skills handle orchestration.
+MCPs and CLIs are the tools that orchestration calls.

-The reason skills get pushed so hard: for most workflows, defining the behavior is the bigger gain.
+The reason skills get pushed so hard by vendors: for most workflows, defining the behavior is the bigger gain.
 Most agents already have the tools they need — file system, shell, git.
 What they lack is knowing your preferred process.

-This is also why AGENTS.md matters so much.
+This is also why AGENTS.md matters.
 It tells the agent how your project works — what commands to run, what patterns to follow, what to avoid.
-Skills build on top of that.
+Skills build on top of that foundation.
 Stacknaut ships with both: an AGENTS.md tuned for the starter kit's stack, and a set of composable skills for common workflows like commit, review, and deploy.
 When I start a new project, the agent already knows how I work.

 Plugins

-Plugins are how skills get bundled and distributed via registries.
-Think of them as packages of skills you can install — similar to how npm works for libraries.
+Plugins are how skills get bundled and distributed via registries — packages of skills you can install, similar to how npm works for libraries.
 Both Claude Code and Droid support them.

 Quick Reference